ludreinsalvador/financial-footprint-25/README.md

 ## Project Overview

-This project documents my financial journey for the entire year of 2025, tracking every transaction across two of my main (currently) payment methods (Cash and GCash).
+This project documents my financial journey for the entire year of 2025, tracking every transaction across different payment methods (Cash and GCash).
 The goal is to understand my spending habits, identify areas for improvement, and make more informed financial decisions.

 **Note:** Income and savings totals have been anonymized for privacy.
 Only expense data is fully disclosed in this dashboard.